johnslimai/dockerslimexamples/index.md

 ### Examine the DockerSlim xray results

-- Basic facts about this container foound in the contaier report
+- **Basic facts about this container found in the contaier report**

 Created date = 2/1/2019
 Image Size = 69MB
-Expose Ports = 3000/TCP
+Exposed Ports = 3000/TCP

 From the slim.report.json file